Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Hill had 68 receiving yards in one career matchup against the Bengals, 12.5 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).
+- Hill's 68 receiving yards in his one matchup against the Bengals are 12.5 fewer than his over/under for Sunday's game.

 - Hill caught a touchdown pass in that game against the Bengals.

-- The 270.9 passing yards the Bengals allow per game makes them the NFL's 29th-ranked pass defense this season.
+- The Bengals have the NFL's 29th-ranked pass defense this season, allowing 270.9 yards per game through the air.

-- The Bengals have surrendered 22 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.
+- The Bengals have allowed 22 passing TDs this year (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances